tpoindex/tsp/docs/compiler-usage.md

 ### `tsp::proc` *name args body*

 `tsp::proc` defines a TSP compiled proc.
-The name of the proc must be a valid TSP indentifer, and the argument list must not contain default aguments, or the "args" argument.
+The name of the proc must be a valid TSP identifier, and the argument list must not contain default arguments, or the "args" argument.
 At a minimum, a TSP proc requires that the `#tsp::procdef` annotation be specified, preferably at the beginning of the body.